Homology reveals significant anisotropy in the cosmic microwave background: Data and methods

-In continuation of the experiments detailed in \cite{pranav2019b}, \cite{pranav2021loops}, and \cite{pranavAnomalies2021}, in this paper we perform our investigations on the hemispheres and quads of the CMB sky, where these regions are defined with respect to the galactic coordinates.
-When analyzing the northern hemisphere, the whole southern hemisphere and the relevant parts of northern hemisphere are masked, and vice-versa.
-Similar masking procedure is adopted when examining the quads.
+As the CMB component separation techniques are unreliable in the regions of strong galactic emissions, we masked these regions.
+We present our results in terms of the homology of the excursion sets relative to the mask, denoting the number of components relative to the mask for a given normalized threshold, $\nu$, as $\relBetti{0} (\nu)$.
+A similar definition was adopted for the number of loops, $\relBetti{1} (\nu)$ \citep{pranav2019b,pranavAnomalies2021}.
+In a continuation of the experiments detailed in \cite{pranav2019b}, \cite{pranav2021loops}, and \cite{pranavAnomalies2021}, in this paper we performed our investigations on the hemispheres and quadrants of the CMB sky, defined in galactic coordinates, as is presented in Table~\ref{tab:skySections}.
+When analyzing the northern hemisphere, the whole southern hemisphere and the relevant parts of northern hemisphere were masked, and vice versa.
+A similar masking procedure was adopted when examining the quadrants.
 Figure~\ref{fig:north_T_vis} presents a visualization of the temperature fluctuation field in the northern hemisphere, smoothed with a Gaussian beam profile of $FWHM = 80'$.
-Figure~\ref{fig:quads} presents a visualization of the quads of the CMB sky in Molleweide projection view.
+Figure~\ref{fig:quads} presents a visualization of the quadrants of the CMB sky in a Molleweide projection view.

+We performed a multi-scale analysis by smoothing the original maps given at $FWHM = 5'$ and $\Res = 2048$ to a range of scales defined by a Gaussian beam profile of $FWHM = 10', 20', 40', 80', 160', 320'$, and $640'$.
+In order to facilitate faster computations, the maps were also degraded to $\Res = 1024, 512, 256, 128, 64, 32$, and $16$ in the \texttt{HealPix} format \citep{healpix1}.
+To execute these sets of operations, we adopted two different methods, which are briefly described below: \paragraph{Method A:} In this procedure, we began by degrading the given maps at $N =2048$ to the desired $\Res$.
+Subsequently, we extracted the spherical harmonic coefficient $a_{lm}$ at the degraded resolution, and convolved it with the Gaussian beam at the desired FWHM value.
+Finally, we synthesized the maps from the Gaussian convolved $a_{lm}$ at the final output resolution.

+\paragraph{Method B:} In this procedure, we extracted the spherical harmonic coefficients at the input resolution and convolved them with the desired Gaussian beam profile at a given FWHM.
+Subsequently, we synthesized the maps directly at the given output resolution from the spherical harmonic coefficients.
+This is the process that is adopted as a standard, as for example by the Planck consortium in their analyses of the statistical properties of the CMB \citep{planckIsotropy2018}.

+We find that the results from the two procedures vary in general, even though they exhibit similar characteristics broadly.
+In particular, method B yields stronger differences between the simulations and the observations.
+In the spirit of conservativeness, we present the results from method A in the main section of the paper.
+We also present a set of results from method B in the appendix for comparison.